IIA Awards Programs

 Michael J. Barrett Doctoral Dissertation Grant

-To encourage internal audit studies by doctoral candidates, The IIA Research Foundation offers the Michael J. Barrett Doctoral Dissertation Grant.
+To encourage internal audit studies by doctoral candidates, the Internal Audit Foundation offers the Michael J. Barrett Doctoral Dissertation Grant.

 Esther R. Sawyer Research Award

-The annual Esther R. Sawyer Research Award from The IIA Research Foundation is granted to an individual entering or currently enrolled at the undergraduate or graduate level or who has completed a program in internal auditing at a participating Internal Auditing Education Partnership (IAEP) program school.
+The annual Esther R. Sawyer Research Award from the Internal Audit Foundation is granted to an individual entering or currently enrolled at the undergraduate or graduate level or who has completed a program in internal auditing at a participating Internal Auditing Education Partnership (IAEP) program school.
 The award is based on submission of an original manuscript on a specific topic related to modern internal auditing.

-Larry Sawyer Research Foundation Project of the Year Award
+Larry Sawyer Internal Audit Foundation Project of the Year Award

-The annual Larry Sawyer Research Foundation Project of the Year Award recognizes a published research or educational project that most closely aligns with Larry Sawyer’s vision of moving the profession forward by addressing an emerging issue relevant to internal audit.
-A committee made up of members of the Research Foundation Board of Trustees and the Committee of Research and Education Advisors makes its selection from all the projects completed in the previous year.
+The annual Larry Sawyer Internal Audit Foundation Project of the Year Award recognizes a published research or educational project that most closely aligns with Larry Sawyer’s vision of moving the profession forward by addressing an emerging issue relevant to internal audit.
+A committee made up of members of the Internal Audit Foundation Board of Trustees and the Committee of Research and Education Advisors makes its selection from all the projects completed in the previous year.

 William S. Smith Award